djok/node-red-contrib-bcrypt/README.md

 # node-red-contrib-twin-bcrypt

 ## Introduction
-A node that can be used for encrypting user passwords
+A node that can be used for encrypting user passwords compatible with PHP crypt() function

 ## Features